haasnhoff/mpvconfigurator/README.md

 Pre-compiled binaries for mpv Configurator can be found in the [releases section](https://github.com/haasnhoff/mpvconfigurator/releases)

 Currently only betas are available.
-The configurator will be slated for 1.0 release when it has been properly tested, updating manuals feature, scaling UI are added and tooltips are fixed.
+The configurator will be slated for 1.0 release when it has been properly tested, updating manuals feature and tooltips are fixed.

 **Note for GNU/Linux users:**